Stay on top of your projects, manage your time efficiently, and make the most of Google Sheets and Slides.

-As a member of a room in Google Chat, you can create and manage group tasks and assign tasks to other room members.
-Tasks display in the room where they're created and in the assignee’s personal tasks in Google Tasks.
-When someone creates or updates a task, such as assigning or completing the task, a notification appears in the room.
+As a member of a space in Google Chat, you can create and manage group tasks and assign tasks to other space members.
+You can view tasks in the space where they're created.
+If a task is assigned to you, it appears in your personal task list in Google Tasks.
+When someone creates or updates a task, a notification appears in the space.

-- Select the room where you want to create a task.
+- Select the space where you want to create a task.

-You might have to expand the room to see the Tasks tab.
+Tip: In Gmail, you might have to expand the space to view the Tasks tab.

 - Enter the task title.

-- (Optional) To add a date and time, click Add date/time, select themclick OK.
+- Optional: To add a date and time, click Add date/time Make selections click OK.

-If you add a date and time to your task, you'll get notifications at the scheduled dates and times.
+Tip: If you add a date and time to your task, you get notifications at the scheduled dates and times.

-- (Optional) To assign the task to a member of the room, click Assignthe name of the person.
-To assign the task to someone who isn't a member of the room, you need to invite them to the room first.
+- Optional: To assign the task to a member of the space, click Assign click the name of the person.
+To assign the task to someone who isn't a member of the space, invite them to the space first.

-If the assignee leaves the room, the task remains in the room and in their personal task list in Google Tasks.
+Tip: If the assignee leaves the space, the task remains in the space and in their personal task list in Google Tasks.

 - Click Add.

-After you create a task, a notification displays in the room to let everyone know.
+After you create a task, a notification displays in the space to let everyone know.

 You can set deadlines for Tasks and add recurring reminders.
 Adding a due date also adds the task to Calendar.